-But even though I haven’t worked outside of the home for 35 years and have been a full-time wife, mother and homeschooler of my five children, how could I remember the destitute?
-One of the passages which I have loved and striven to read daily is Proverbs 31—the ideal wife.
+But even though I haven’t worked outside of the home for 35 years and have been a full-time wife, mother, and home school teacher of my five children, how could I remember the destitute?
+One of the passages I have loved and striven to read daily is Proverbs 31—the ideal wife.
 It states, “She opens her hand to the poor, and reaches out her hands to the needy.”
 It further adds, “She makes linen garments and sells them; she delivers girdles to the merchant.”
-(RSVCE) The challenge with the linen garments stuff is I HATE to sew, but I do like to knit so I began knitting simple dishcloths which required little thought, and I started selling them to people with little thought of the unfortunate.
+(RSVCE) The challenge with the linen garments stuff is I HATE to sew, but I do like to knit, so I began knitting simple dishcloths, which required little thought, and I started selling them to people with little thought on my part of the unfortunate.
 The monies went into my own coffers.

-When I opened that catalog, I was struck by the pictures of farm animals which one could purchase as gifts, and those animals would be sent to a poor farm family overseas.
-Here I who need nothing could give a gift to someone who has nothing.
-Well today, after our Bible study class at Saint Cecilia Catholic Church in Bainbridge Island WA, my dream came into fruition.
+When I opened that catalog, I was struck by the pictures of farm animals that one could purchase as gifts and send those animals to a poor farm family overseas.
+Here I who need nothing could give a gift to someone who has nearly nothing.
+Well, today, after our Bible study class at Saint Cecilia Catholic Church in Bainbridge Island, WA, my dream came to fruition.
 I sold $95 worth of my The Frugal Catholic Dishcloths www.abc-provisions.com, and the class members donated $145 more.

 Maybe your thing isn’t knitting dishcloths.
 Perhaps it’s doing mission work building houses in Haiti as some in our church are doing.
-Or possibly it is serving food to the poor in your community or visiting the sick.
-Jesus asks us to think on our talents and use them for His glory so He might bless others through us.
+Is it possibly serving food to the poor in your community or visiting the sick?
+Jesus asks us to think about our talents and use them for His glory so He might bless others through us.

-One final note is I have a large porcelain rabbit collection which was started as a young girl when Grandmother Mabel gave me my first.
-Is it a coincidence that I can now use my knitting to give live rabbits away?
-No, I think that remembering the poor has been built into my heart over the years because when my passing comes, I know I'll find real bunnies waiting for me in eternity.
+One final note is I have a large porcelain rabbit collection that started as a young girl when Grandmother Mabel gave me my first.
+Is it a coincidence that I can now use my knitting to give away live rabbits?
+No, I think that remembering the poor has been built into my heart over the years; because when my passing comes, I know I'll find real bunnies waiting for me in eternity.
 Why?
 Because of what Sacred Scripture says.
 "Give, and it will be given to you.
 A good measure, pressed down, shaken together, running over, will be put into your lap; for the measure you give will be the measure you get back.”
 Luke 6:38